avanzu/node-packages/packages/kernel/README.md

     }
 }
 ```
+> [!NOTE]
-> **Attention:** Although being very convenient, you don't have to use path mappings if you want to avoid the additional tooling that is required in the build process.
+> Although being very convenient, you don't have to use path mappings if you want to avoid the additional tooling that is required in the build process.

 You should be able to divide an distribute the contents of our `index.ts` from [Getting started](#getting-started) into individual modules.